-Alumni of The Florida House Experience, a drug and alcohol rehab center in Deerfield Beach, FL, regularly dedicate themselves to helping and supporting positive causes in the South Florida community.
+Alumni of FHE Health, a drug and alcohol rehab center in Deerfield Beach, FL, regularly dedicate themselves to helping and supporting positive causes in the South Florida community.
 This past weekend, FHE Alumni attended Relay For Life where they helped with clean up, take down, and promotion of the charitable event.

 Relay For Life is an organized, all night community fundraising walk comprised of teams that camp out around a track.
 Members of each team take turns walking around to raise money.
 Relay For Life includes food, activities, and entertainment in a family friendly environment making it something truly special.
-The Florida House Alumni showed up as a team, the theme was 90s hip-hop.
+FHE Health Alumni showed up as a team, the theme was 90s hip-hop.

 Giving Back To Get Better

 Led by coordinators Meg McKenna, Josh Zeises and Molly Lauroesch, the Florida House Alumni stayed at Relay For Life through the entire night decked out in backwards caps and sunglasses.
 The group kept the vibe light and refreshing while throwing peace signs much like what you would see out of a Beastie Boys music video.
 And while it was a great way for the Alumni to get together, bond and give back to their community—the solemnness of what Relay For Life is about was not forgotten.

 When asked how volunteering helps with sobriety, Director of FHE Alumni Meg McKenna responded, “We help others.
 It’s one of the most important aspects of recovery.
 We get out of our own “problems” by helping others and it not only gives us gratitude but helps us practice pure selflessness – doing for others without expecting anything in return… Helping others will do that.”